About Thin Line Psychology

 Owner, Licensed Police & Public Safety Psychologist

-Dr. Childs serves as the owner and managing partner of this firm.
-Dr. Childs is a subject matter expert related to Police and Public Safety Psychology and has personally conducted over 5,000 psychological evaluations for public safety agencies during his 15-year career including over 1,500 virtual evaluations and counseling sessions for public safety agencies throughout Wisconsin.
-He currently serves as a volunteer member of the multi-jurisdictional Suburban Critical Incident Team (SCIT – mental health advisor to the hostage negotiation team).
-He is an active member of several professional organizations such as the International Association of Chiefs of Police’s Police Psychological Services Section (IACP-PPSS) and the American Psychological Association (APA).
+Dr. Childs currently serves as a volunteer member of the multi-jurisdictional Suburban Critical Incident Team (SCIT – mental health advisor to the hostage negotiation team).
+He is an active member of several national, professional organizations such as the International Association of Chiefs of Police’s Police Psychological Services Section (IACP-PPSS) and the American Psychological Association (APA).
 Dr. Childs has also served as a member of an IACP taskforce responsible for writing the IACP-PPSS’s national Fitness For Duty Evaluation Guidelines.
 He has presented numerous times regarding public safety psychology matters for the WI State Fire Chiefs Association, WI Chiefs of Police Association, the WI Police Executive Group, and other organizations.
-Dr. Childs is a lifelong Detroit Lions fan, we all have our faults.
-He enjoys time with his family, long cooking sessions with his smoker, and will happily talk with you about which LEGO set he is working on if asked (or even if not asked).
-He holds a master’s degree in Counseling from Michigan State University and completed his doctorate in Counseling Psychology through the University of Georgia.
+He holds a doctorate in Counseling Psychology through the University of Georgia, a master’s degree in Counseling through Michigan State University, and a bachelor’s degree in Psychology through Taylor University.

-Dr. Childs serves as the owner and managing partner of this firm.
-Dr. Childs is a subject matter expert related to Police and Public Safety Psychology and has personally conducted over 5,000 psychological evaluations for public safety agencies during his 15-year career including over 1,500 virtual evaluations and counseling sessions for public safety agencies throughout Wisconsin.
-He currently serves as a volunteer member of the multi-jurisdictional Suburban Critical Incident Team (SCIT – mental health advisor to the hostage negotiation team).
-He is an active member of several professional organizations such as the International Association of Chiefs of Police’s Police Psychological Services Section (IACP-PPSS) and the American Psychological Association (APA).
+Dr. Childs currently serves as a volunteer member of the multi-jurisdictional Suburban Critical Incident Team (SCIT – mental health advisor to the hostage negotiation team).
+He is an active member of several national, professional organizations such as the International Association of Chiefs of Police’s Police Psychological Services Section (IACP-PPSS) and the American Psychological Association (APA).
 Dr. Childs has also served as a member of an IACP taskforce responsible for writing the IACP-PPSS’s national Fitness For Duty Evaluation Guidelines.
 He has presented numerous times regarding public safety psychology matters for the WI State Fire Chiefs Association, WI Chiefs of Police Association, the WI Police Executive Group, and other organizations.
-Dr. Childs is a lifelong Detroit Lions fan, we all have our faults.
-He enjoys time with his family, long cooking sessions with his smoker, and will happily talk with you about which LEGO set he is working on if asked (or even if not asked).
-He holds a master’s degree in Counseling from Michigan State University and completed his doctorate in Counseling Psychology through the University of Georgia.
+He holds a doctorate in Counseling Psychology through the University of Georgia, a master’s degree in Counseling through Michigan State University, and a bachelor’s degree in Psychology through Taylor University.

-Dr. Rachael Goldmann serves as the lead provider for counseling and psychoeducational services with Thin Line Psychological Services.
-She is a Marine Corps Veteran and trained as a Combat Photographer.
-She honorably discharged in 2007 after repetitive injuries from training to deploy in support of the ongoing wars at that time left her unable to deploy.
+Dr. Rachael Goldmann, PsyD, LPC (Licensed Psychologist, Licensed Professional Counselor) is a Marine Corps Veteran and was trained as a Combat Photographer.
+She honorably discharged in 2007 after repetitive injuries from training to deploy in support of the ongoing wars left her unable to deploy.
 After her discharge, she dedicated her professional and personal life to serving those who serve.
-Dr. Goldmann is working under Dr. Childs’s supervision currently as postdoctoral fellow and holds her Professional Counselor as well as Temporary Psychologist licenses.
-Dr. Goldmann has extensive experience working with first responders (Law Enforcement, Fire, EMS, Corrections, Fish and Wildlife, Dispatch), veterans, and active duty military; she has also worked with spouses, children, and couples.
-She specializes in treating and educating about Moral Injury, trauma/PTSD, and the complex issues that can manifest from serving as a first responder/current or prior military.
-She attained her first Master’s degree in Marriage and Family from Edgewood College (2014) and then attended the Wisconsin School of Professional Psychology, earning a second Master’s degree in Clinical Psychology (2018) as well as her Doctorate in Psychology (2023).
+Dr. Goldmann completed her postdoctoral training experience with Dr. Craig Childs, PhD., at Thin Line Psychological Services.
+Dr. Goldmann has extensive experience working with first responders (Law Enforcement, Fire, EMS, Corrections, Fish and Wildlife, Dispatch), Veterans, and Active Duty Military; she has also worked with spouses and couples.
+She specializes in treating and educating about Moral Injury, trauma/PTSD, and the myriad of complex issues that can manifest from serving as a first responder/current or prior military.
+As part of Thin Line, Dr. Goldmann has embedded with SCIT’s Crisis Negotiation Team, training, educating, and consulting with the team and its members for during their training days and is “on-call” if a negotiation situation arises.

 Dr. Goldmann was born in Milwaukee, Wisconsin.
 When she is not working, she enjoys spending time with her family (her partner is a Correctional Officer for the State of Wisconsin), avidly watching and supporting Wisconsin sports teams (when her daughter allows her to), cooking and baking, as well as trying new restaurants.